carpentries-incubator/lc-webscraping/_episodes/01-introduction.md

 ## Example: scraping government websites for contact addresses

-In this lesson, the examples that we will use all involve extracting contact information from government websites listing the members of various constituencies.
-A practical example of why this information would be useful could be an advocacy group wishing to making it easier for citizens to contact their representatives about a particular issue.
+In this lesson, we will extract contact information from government websites that list the members of various constituencies.
+Librarians could use this example to scrape informatiomn from any site listing contact details.

 Let's start by looking at the current list of members of the Canadian parliament, which is available on the [Parliament of Canada website](http://www.parl.gc.ca/Parliamentarians/en/members).